-Under the Australian Road Rules 1999, vehicles over 7.5 metres in length (including a trailer attached) or having a gross vehicle mass (GVM) of 4.5 tonnes or over can only be parked on a road for a maximum of one hour.
+Under the Australian Road Rules, vehicles more than 7.5 metres in length (including a trailer attached) or having a gross vehicle mass (GVM) of 4.5 tonnes or more can only be parked on a road for a maximum of one hour.

-Owners or drivers of a vehicle of 3 tonnes or over wishing to park on a residential property require Development consent.
-The type of vehicle which need consent include: buses, motor homes, vans, trucks, prime movers, earth moving equipment and associated trailers.
+Owners or drivers of a vehicle of 3 tonnes or more wishing to park on a residential property require development consent.
+The type of vehicles that require consent include buses, motor homes, vans, trucks, prime movers, earth moving equipment and associated trailers.

-Some areas within the City have parking restrictions that require vehicles to display a Residential Parking Permit/Exemption to legally park in these areas.
+Some areas within the City of Unley have parking restrictions that require vehicles to display a Residential Parking Permit to legally park in these areas.